peterwang45a/popl-2020-artifact/README.md

 # Correspondence between the Paper and the Artifact
 The file “example name.pdf” contains a description of the correspondence between the example programs in the artifact and those in the paper (see Table 2 and 3 in Section 9.2).
+For example, in the paper there is an example named "mini-roulette", we call it "mini" for brevity in the artifact.

 # Obtaining the Results Reported in the Paper
 To obtain all the results reported in the paper, simply open a terminal in the “Tool” folder and run the following command:<br>
 ./main-experiment.sh <br>
-When the execution ends, all obtained results will be available in the “Outputs” folder (in "Outputs/Table2" folder or "Outputs/Table3" folder).
+When the execution ends, all obtained results will be available in the “Outputs” folder (actually in "Outputs/Table2" folder or "Outputs/Table3" folder).
 These results match Tables 2 and 3 in our paper. <br>
 <br>
 To obtain Table 2 or table 3 separately, you can use the following command:<br>
 ./main-experiment.sh table2 <br>
 or <br>
 ./main-experiment.sh table3 <br>
+The obtained results will also be put in "Outputs/Table2" folder or "Outputs/Table3" folder.<br>
+## Warning
+The runtime may be a little longer than those in our experimental results (we made a test in the virtual machine and it was within half a minute for each example).
+This is because we are including a trial version of Matlab in the virtual machine (because Matlab is proprietary software).
+This trial version does not use multithreading and is significantly slower than a full-fledged Matlab. <br>

+**Note:** You can also run the experiment on a single example program or your own custom input.
+See below for more details.

+# Matlab License
+We have pre-installed a trial version of Matlab on the Virtual Machine.
+If you are running the experiments on your own machine, or if Matlab asks for a license, you can obtain a free 30-day trial license at https://www.mathworks.com/campaigns/products/trials.html.

+# Running on a Single Example
+We have listed all the twenty experimental examples.
+See “example name.pdf” for the correspondence between the example names in the artifact and those in the paper.
+To run the experiment on a single example program, e.g. program x, you can use the following command:<br>
+./run-example.sh x <br>
+For example, <br>
+./run-example.sh mini
+runs the experiment on the "mini-roulette" only.

+# Running on a Custom Input
+To run the algorithm on a custom program, please follow these steps: